407-610-2417

 Update Non-Performing Content

 Updating content is a simple yet effective way to improve SEO for SaaS companies.
-Customers expect up-to-date information, whether it’s about your product, industry trends, or solutions you provide.
+Customers expect up-to-date information, whether it’s about your product or the solutions you provide.
 Google prioritizes fresh content, too, making it a win-win.

 How do you know which content to refresh?
 Simply open GSC and navigate to the Performance report.
-Once there, set your date range and look at “Pages.”
+Once there, set your date range and look at the pages.
 Sort them by clicks or impressions to spot those that are not performing well.
 Then, you can do the following:

 • Fix outdated information, broken links, and missing details.